kevaundray/plookup/readme.md

 - This POC does not aggregate the witness.
 We will therefore have a witness per commitment, in reality, we will have one witness for all polynomials, since they are all evaluated at the same point.
 This was done for easier debugging.

 - So that the domains match, the number of elements in the tables multiset, will need to be padded until it is the same size of the domain used in PLONK.

+- Your table size determines your minimum circuit size.
+If you have a table of size 2^4 entries, then you must have a circuit of at least 2^4.